-In a recent article I compared Cero and Spanish mackerels.
-Find out how they differ in my article, Spanish Mackerel vs Cero Mackerel – What’s The Difference?
+In a recent article I compared Cero Mackerel and Spanish Mackerel.
+Find out how they differ in my article.

-The prices for fish will vary depending on how the fish are caught and where they’re sold.
+The prices will vary depending on how they are caught and where they’re sold.
 When purchasing any fish, be sure to check the label to see if it’s wild caught or farm-raised.
-Therefore, which fish costs more, Pacific chub mackerel or jack mackerel?
+Therefore, which mackerel costs more?

 I conducted a search online for the most popular websites selling fish online.
 Some have stores locally.
-Currently, I was unable to locate any Pacific chub or jack mackerel fillets or whole fish.
+Currently, I was unable to locate any fresh mackerel or whole fish.

-I was able to locate many canned mackerel everywhere including Amazon:
+I was able to locate many canned mackerel everywhere:

 - Canned chub mackerel